 - Off-grid Solar System

 Let’s dive into each type one by one.
-You will also learn the difference between on-grid and off-grid solar system.
+You will also learn on-grid vs off-grid solar system.

 1. On-Grid Solar System

 In the on-grid solar system, we don’t use battery backup.
 It works on the electricity coming from the electricity board and solar energy coming from the inverter.

 In this case, if the power supply fails our total system doesn’t work.
 As this work on the net metering system.

 Now we will look into, What is Net Metering?

 The net meter is the meter that automatically calculates the import and export of units from the grid and from the solar inverter.

 So after the month the bill generated on the net units i.e.